Frequently Asked Questions

 Overall, we’re a game for folks that are looking for a sense of place, rather than a skill-based challenge.

-What Platforms will it be on?
+What platforms will it be on?

-We are focused on providing the best possible experience for the PC.
+We’re focused on providing the best possible experience for the PC.

 When will the game launch?